Bennyz2030/pig-latin/README.md

     return true;
     }

+Test: "It should ingnore capitilization."
+code:
+const word = ("lAtIn").toLowerCase
+expected output: "latin"

+Test: "It should ignore punctuation at the end of a word."
+code:
+const word = "latin."
+expected output: atinlay

+Test: "It should ignore non letter characters."
+code:
+const nonWord = "7"
+expected output: "7"

+Test: "It should always capitalize the first letter of the first word of a sentence."
+code:
+const sentence = "Hello there." expected output: "Ellohay heretay."

 Test: "It should add "way" to the end of words beginning with a vowel."
 Code:
   let pigVowelWord;